dharmanan/FHE-DEX-Template/README.md

   - Confidential liquidity positions
   - Oracle-based decryption settlements

-**Next Steps**: When Zama makes ChainID 8008 publicly available, this DEX will be updated to use full FHE encryption for all pool operations.
+**Next Steps**: When ChainID 8008 is publicly available, this DEX will be updated to use full FHE encryption for all pool operations.

 ---